flojoy-ai/docs/docs/instruments-wiki/Power Supplies/Keithley-2400/Keithley-2400.md

 # For example, you can set the voltage range
 keithley.rangev(10)  # Set the voltage range to 10V

-# You can also read the current value
+# You can also set the current range
+keithley.rangei(1)  # Set the current range to 1A

+# Set the voltage compliance
+keithley.compliancev(5)  # Set the voltage compliance to 5V

+# Set the current compliance
+keithley.compliancei(0.1)  # Set the current compliance to 0.1A

+# Set the output mode to voltage
+keithley.mode("VOLT")  # Set the mode to voltage

+# Set the sense mode to voltage
+keithley.sense("VOLT")  # Set the sense mode to voltage

+# Enable the output
+keithley.output("on")  # Turn on the output

+# Set the voltage level
+keithley.volt(2)  # Set the voltage level to 2V

+# Read the current
-current = keithley.curr()  # Read the current value
+current = keithley.curr()  # Read the current

+# Read the resistance
+resistance = keithley.resistance()  # Read the resistance

+# Disable the output
+keithley.output("off")  # Turn off the output

-# Finally, disconnect from the instrument
+# Disconnect from the instrument
 keithley.disconnect()
 ```

-In this script, we first import the necessary modules and classes from Qcodes.
-Then, we create an instance of the `Keithley2400` instrument by providing a name and the instrument's address (in this case, a TCP/IP address).
-Next, we connect to the instrument using the `connect()` method.

-Once connected, we can use the instrument's parameters and methods to control and read measurements from the power supply.
-In the example, we set the voltage range using the `rangev` parameter and read the current value using the `curr` parameter.

-Finally, we disconnect from the instrument using the `disconnect()` method.
+This script creates an instance of the `Keithley2400` instrument and connects to it using the specified address.
+It then uses the instrument's parameters and methods to control the power supply, set voltage and current ranges, set compliance values, set the output mode and sense mode, enable/disable the output, and read voltage, current, and resistance values.
+Finally, it disconnects from the instrument.

 </TabItem>
 </Tabs>